Stuart-Y/startup/README.md

   - Fill events simulated like a websocket for user page

 ### Service
-dad jokes
+-dad jokes
-local server handles custom items and login endpoints
+-local server handles custom items and login endpoints rather than local storage
 ### DB/Login
 user credentials and custom object and previous calculations